-Place box fans out windows in order to push hot air out.
-If you have a ceiling fan, adjust it so the blades move counterclockwise — the airflow will create a wind-chill breeze effect to cool the room.
+Place box fans out windows in order to push hot air out to bring cool air in.
+If you have a ceiling fan, adjust it so the ceiling fan blades move counterclockwise — the airflow will create a wind-chill breeze effect to cool the room.

 If you’re waking up dripping in sweat every night, it may be time to upgrade your mattress.
 When people sleep hot, their bodies release heat that gets absorbed by their surroundings (i.e. mattress and bedding).
-That’s why it’s so important to purchase a mattress that has cooling features.
-Mattresses like the Casper Wave contain wool-infused covers and air channels that allow heat to escape, and cooling gel so you stay cool all night.
+That’s why it’s so important to purchase a mattress that has cooling features like Casper’s Snow Technology.

 Just like you want your mattress and bedding to have cooling properties, you want your pillow to keep you cool as well.
 Look for pillows that are temperature regulating and have a fabric that feels cool.
 The Casper foam pillow is built with optimal air circulation to keep you cool through the night.